 Final thoughts

 Outreach marketing isn’t too complicated.
-With consistency, a personalized approach, and a detailed list, you can find potential customers that can lead to sales.
+With consistency, a personalized approach, and a detailed list, you can find the right kinds of customers that will eventually lead to sales.